Integrating Domain-Specialized Language Models with AI Measurement Tools for Deterministic Atomic-Resolution Experimentation: Results

 \subsection{System architecture for SLM-driven experimental automation}

-Figure~\ref{fig:system} illustrates the architecture of the SLMs integrated SPM system.
-We constructed a browser-accessible front-end user interface using a WebSocket- and HTML-based technology stack [Fig.~\ref{fig:system}(a)].
-To enable AI to fully take over system-level operation from users, we developed an ``AI interface" deployed on both the local server and the SPM instrument [Fig.~\ref{fig:system}(b)].
+Fig.~\ref{fig:system} illustrates the architecture of the SLMs integrated SPM system.
+We built a browser-based front-end user interface using WebSockets and HTML [Fig.~\ref{fig:system}(a)].
+To enable AI to fully take over system-level operation from users, we developed an ``AI interface" deployed on both the local server and the SPM [Fig.~\ref{fig:system}(b)].
 The local server runs three different SLMs (Knowledge-base SLM, Command SLM, and Router SLM).
 As candidate backbone models, we evaluated several open-source language models, including Llama-3.2 (3B)~\cite{llama}, Mistral-v0.3 (7B)~\cite{mistral7b}, and Phi-4 (14B)~\cite{phi4}, which served as the foundation for subsequent fine-tuning.
 The Knowledge-base SLM handles knowledge-based extraction tasks, while the Command SLM manages experimental tasks.
 The Router SLM integrates these two modules by parsing user input and dispatching tasks to the appropriate SLM.
-The knowledge-base SLM is fine-tuned from a base SLM using SPM domain-specific datasets.
-Constructing domain-specific LLMs typically requires large volumes of specialized training data, which entails substantial human effort and cost.
-To address this challenge, we developed a text-processing pipeline that automatically converts electronic documents into training datasets (see Supplementary Information).
+The knowledge-base SLM is fine-tuned from a base SLM using SPM domain-specialized datasets.
+Constructing domain-specialized LLMs typically requires large volumes of specialized training data, which entails substantial human effort and cost.
+To address this issue, we developed a text-processing pipeline that automatically converts electronic documents into training datasets (see Fig.~S4 in Supplementary Information).
 The command SLM is further fine-tuned by inheriting weight from the fine-tuned knowledge-base SLM and subsequently trained on a manually curated dataset.
 It invokes the APIs of our digitally enhanced SPM platform~\cite{Diao:mr, gptspm}, which allow direct manipulation of variables in the SPM application interface or the execution of functions within task-specific modules.
-Fig.~\ref{fig:system}(d) illustrates the data routing for user inputs.
-Upon receiving a user input, the router SLM classifies the input into one of three categories by generating a single token: “A: knowledge-based,” “B: command,” or “C: others.”
-Based on the routing result, responses are generated using the knowledge-based SLM, the command SLM, or the base SLM, respectively.
-The SLM-generated text is then processed by the Text Parser and formatted into commands executable by the experimental instrument.
+Fig.~\ref{fig:system}(c) illustrates the data routing for user inputs.
+Upon receiving a user input, the router SLM classifies the input into one of three categories by generating a single token: ``A: knowledge-base," ``B: command," or ``C: other."
+Based on the routing result, responses are generated using the knowledge-based SLM, the command SLM, or the base SLM, respectively (generation examples are shown in Fig.~S1 in Supplementary Information).
+The SLM-generated text is then processed by the Text parser and formatted into commands executable by the experimental instrument.